 2:37am.
 The order agent returns a confirmation for an order that does not exist.
 The on-call pulls logs and finds nothing.
 No stack trace.
 No 500.
 No exception.
 HTTP 200, well-formatted prose, full confidence — confirming the wrong order against the wrong customer account.

 Traditional SRE asks one question: what crashed?
 Agentic systems demand a different one: which of these 40 reasoning steps produced the wrong context that cascaded into the wrong action?
-That is not debugging.
-That is distributed session forensics.
+That's not debugging.
+That's distributed session forensics.

-This playbook maps the four operational failure modes to concrete triage steps, gives you a backward-trace method for locating fault origins inside long sessions, and provides a postmortem template built for systems where non-determinism is the default state, not the anomaly.
+This playbook maps the four operational failure modes to concrete triage steps, gives you a backward-trace method for locating fault origins inside long sessions, shows you the exact OpenTelemetry span attributes that matter for forensics, and provides a postmortem template built for systems where non-determinism is the default state.

 Hallucination propagation, tool misfire, context poisoning, cost runaway.
 Misclassify the mode and you investigate the wrong session.